AJRepo/apparmor-skype/README.md

 ```
 # Bash Scripts for Installation

-There is a script to do steps 0-3 above named `update_with_diff.sh`.
+There are two scripts to do steps 0-3 above.

+* The first is named `update_with_diff.sh`.
 This uses the file
 `snap.skype.skype.diff` to do the update as above.

-There is also a script `update_with_add.sh`.
+* The second is named `update_with_add.sh`.
 This
 looks for a '}' as the last line of the skype profile file and then replaces it with the
-contents of the file `snap.skype.skype.add` and then add back the '}' as the last line
+contents of the file `snap.skype.skype.add` + '}'
-of the skype profile file.

-Perhaps these two scripts will be combined to reduce duplication at some point in the future.
+At some point these two scripts might be merged or one of them deprecated.

-Both of these scripts should be considered in beta status.
+Both of these scripts should be considered to be in beta status.

 # Recovery
 If you've done something wrong with /var/lib/snapd/apparmor/profiles (e.g. didn't backup first and now skype won't start)